Data highlight

 Why we care:

 If equal pay were a reality in Oklahoma, the poverty rate for working women in the state would be reduced almost by half and their earnings would increase by about $5.4 billion a year.
-It’s not difficult to imagine what kind of effect that would have on families living in poverty, who would find it far easier to work health care, housing, food, and other necessities into the budget regularly (see Women Experiencing Poverty).
+It’s not difficult to imagine what kind of effect that would have on families living without enough resources to care for one another.
+Women-led, single households especially would find it far easier to work health care, housing, food, and other necessities into the budget regularly (see Women Experiencing Poverty).

 This is an especially urgent issue for women of color, who face more severe pay inequity than their white counterparts.
 Among full-time, year-round workers in Oklahoma: